Yqno/pipscript/README.md

 # pipscript
-my pip script to install all pip modules on ubuntu
+my pip script to install all pip modules that i use on ubuntu